At Pier Recruitment we feel it is essential to remember what is important about looking for a new career.

 You may also send us your CV directly to firstname.lastname@example.org.
 You may also call us on (01273) 874154 to discuss your career prospects, CV and experience with one of our friendly Consultants.

 While we will do our best to advise you on all aspects of your job search, it is sometimes appropriate to seek external help.
-We like to use MB Skills & Coaching, a service by Matt Brill designed to assist you with the following areas of your job search.
+You can call the National Careers service helpline on 0800 100 900 and this is designed to assist you with the following areas of your job search.

 - CV Writing